Rupu-s/airguard_new/README.md

 cd airguard_new
 ```

+---

-## 2. Install Flutter Dependencies
+## 2️⃣ Install Dependencies

 ```bash
 flutter pub get
 ```

+---

-## 3. Configure Firebase
+## 3️⃣ Configure Firebase

-Make sure your Firebase project is configured for the application.
+Make sure the project is connected to the correct Firebase project.

-The project uses Firebase configuration generated for Flutter.

-For a new Firebase project, configure Firebase according to your target platform.
+Firebase configuration should be set up for the target platform before running the application.

+---

-## 4. Check Connected Devices
+## 4️⃣ Check Available Devices

 ```bash
 flutter devices
 ```

+---

-## 5. Run the Application
+## 5️⃣ Run the Application

-For Chrome:
+### Chrome

 ```bash
 flutter run -d chrome
 ```

-For Android:
+### Android

 ```bash
 flutter run